Jugbot/genshin-locker/README.md

 5. If need be, you can export the scanned artifacts in GOOD format.

 ### Dev Setup

+1. Do the usual git clone
+2. This is a yarn project, so run `yarn` to set up.
+I have pinned the node environment to `v16.x.x` so you might need to install node too.
+Of course if you have a node version manager this is easy.
+3. You will need to install [tesseract](https://github.com/tesseract-ocr/tessdoc/blob/master/Installation.md).
+4. Start the application with `yarn start`.

 [Lineup Simulator]: https://act.hoyolab.com/ys/event/bbs-lineup-ys-sea/index.html
 [Genshin Optimizer]: https://frzyc.github.io/genshin-optimizer